beginning of content

 What if I am having a caesarean?

-Check with the hospital or birthing centre beforehand, since your support person may need to be fully vaccinated and wear personal protective equipment (PPE), such as a mask, gloves and a gown.
+It’s a good idea to check with the hospital or birthing centre beforehand, as there may be other requirements.
+For example, your support person may need to be fully vaccinated and/or wear personal protective equipment (PPE), such as a mask, gloves and a gown during your baby’s birth.
+The rules may change based on your state department of health recommendations at the time you give birth.

 Will I be able to hold my baby?